saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 The model’s performance is dictated by these tests and our model did perform relatively well as shown above.
 The apps that we chose to test the model were from a variety of categories and sizes as well as from apps that were and were not in our dataset.
-As we will disucss in the limitations section, the google play store is a dynamic environment with the distribution of categories and ratings changing every day, so this may be the reason for why our model is slightly underpredicting the rating of some apps.
+As we will discuss in the limitations section, the Google play store is a dynamic environment with the distribution of categories and ratings changing every day, so this may be the reason for why our model is slightly underpredicting the rating of some apps.